-Click Save Settings at the top of the page to save the current configuration.
+Click Save Settings at the bottom of the page to save the current configuration.

 My IPv6 Select Autoconfiguration (SLAAC/DHCPv6) from the drop-Connection is: down menu.
-The access point will request IPv6 settings from a

-DHCPv6 server on your network.
+The device will request IPv6 settings from a DHCPv6 server on your network.

-IPv6 DNS You may select to have the access point automatically obtain Settings: DNS server settings from the DHCP server, or you can specify IPv6 DNS server settings to be used.
-If you select Obtain IPv6 DNS Server automatically, no further configuration is required.
+IPv6 DNS You may choose to have the device automatically obtain DNS Settings: server settings from the DHCP server, or you can specify IPv6 DNS server settings to be used.
+If you select Obtain IPv6 DNS automatically, no further configuration is required.

-Primary DNS If you selected the option to Use the following IPv6 DNS Server: Servers, enter the Primary IPv6 DNS server address to be used.
+Primary DNS If you select Use the following IPv6 DNS Servers, enter the Server: primary IPv6 DNS server address to be used.